 What this metric tells you: How popular and engaging your Instagram Stories are.

-Arguably one of the most essential components to current Instagram marketing strategies involves the use of Stories.
-These are useful in several ways, most notably because they provide another dimension of content for your audience.
+Arguably one of the most vital components to current Instagram marketing strategies involves the use of Stories.
+These are useful in several ways.
+Most notably because they provide another dimension of content for your audience.
 The disappearing nature of photos and videos gives you even more freedom and flexibility than your feed does.
 There are quite a few good metrics to keep tabs on.
 Particularly when it comes to Instagram Stories.
 For example, Story Replies, Story Taps Back and Forward, Story Exists and Impressions.